 As an Amazon Associate I earn from qualifying purchases.

-Flaky, buttery biscuits made with real pumpkin and spiced with sage, thyme, and ginger.
+Flaky, buttery, savory biscuits made with real pumpkin and spiced with sage, thyme, and ginger.

-Because not everything in pumpkin land can be or has to be dessert… #FAFpumpkinweek installment #3 is all about the savory.
+Because not everything in pumpkin land can be or has to be dessert, this pumpkin biscuit recipe is all about celebrating the savory world of pumpkin.

 Pumpkin is a really great ingredient.
 It is so versatile and can take the place of oil in a recipe, much like applesauce does (just like it did in my pumpkin spice biscotti).
 I’ve even used it as the base for toddler muffins a.k.a. hidden veggies!

-While I’ve used pumpkin a million times in dessert here at Fresh April Flours, I’ve never branched into the savory world, and it’s totally time!
+While I’ve used pumpkin a million times in dessert here at Fresh April Flours, this recipe was the first time I ever branched into the savory world, and it is glorious!

 Set aside that cinnamon, nutmeg, cloves, and allspice.
 We’re swapping them out for sage and thyme!

-I have to preface this with another statement: these are the first successful biscuits I have ever made.
+I have to preface this with another statement: at the time of first publishing this recipe, these were the first successful biscuits I had ever made.
 The first time I tried to make biscuits, I failed MISERABLY.
 Maybe it was the luck of the pumpkin, but whatever it was… I’m so glad these guys finally made my biscuit heart happy!

 Biscuits have a little bit of science to them, and that’s important to know when you’re assembling your dough.
 The soft and flaky texture of biscuits doesn’t just happen.
 It has to be finessed a bit!